The 10 Biggest Ketogenic Diet Mistakes

 Not Properly Hydrated

 One of the most common complaints on a ketogenic diet is constipation.
-If you are not moving your bowels 1-3 time a day, you likely need to increase your water intake.
+If you are not moving your bowels 1-3 times a day, you likely need to increase your water intake.
 In fact, this is one of the ketogenic diet mistakes that is probably just as common as not eating enough fat.

-I always recommend consuming an absolute minimum of half your bodyweight (lbs.) in ounces of water daily.
+I always recommend consuming an absolute minimum of half your body weight (lbs.) in ounces of water daily.
 Ideally, you want to shoot for your full body weight in ounces.
 For example, a 150 lb. individual would shoot for 150 ounces of water throughout the day.

 Something else that is critical is to only drink away from meals.
 For small meals, separate hydration by an hour.
 For larger meals, you may need up to 2 hours to allow digestion to complete before hydrating again.
 This goes for before meals as well.

 One of the most helpful strategies I have found is to actually start your day with super hydration first thing in the morning.
 Before taking a bite of food, try consuming 16-32 oz. of water.
-You will likely notice you have more regular bowel movements, your skin looks healthier, and in general you feel more energy.
+You will likely notice you have more regular bowel movements, your skin looks healthier, and in general, you feel more energy.

 Not Consuming Enough Electrolytes